Thomas Ustick Walter

 Charles Bulfinch’s wooden dome was removed in the fall of 1856.
 A temporary roof was installed over the Rotunda to protect it during construction.
 A wooden scaffold standing on the Rotunda floor passed through the eye of the temporary roof and held a boom and derrick that would lift, by steam-powered engines, the ironwork into place.
 In the mode of recycling, wood salvaged from the old Capitol dome fueled the steam engines.

 Work on the dome progressed at a rapid pace in 1857.
 Nearly all the columns of the peristyle were set on brackets embedded in 5,214,000 pounds of masonry built on top of the old Rotunda walls.
 In 1858 work slowed to a crawl due to heated and protracted conflicts between Walter, the architect, and Montgomery Meigs, the supervising engineer.
-The two men squabbled over designs and drawings and payment to workers.
-While progress on the dome suffered badly, the dispute between the two men allowed Walter time to revise the original design of the upper parts of the dome.
-The revisions were necessary because of the statue that was delivered for the top of the dome was significantly larger than originally designed statue.
+The two men squabbled acrimoniously over designs and drawings and payment to workers.
+While progress on the dome suffered badly, the dispute between the two men allowed Walter an important ingredient: time.
+He needed that time to revise the original design of the upper parts of the dome.
+The revisions were necessary because of the statue that was delivered for the top of the dome was significantly larger and heavier than originally designed statue.

 In the fall of 1859, with tensions rising, Montgomery Meigs was replaced by William B. Franklin as chief engineer.
 A few weeks after taking his post, Franklin received a proposal from the New York foundry of Janes, Fowler, Kirtland & Company.
 The firm proposed to finish all remaining work on the dome for 7 cents per pound “complete and put up.”
 The offer was accepted in February 1860, placing the work under a single contract.
 Due to this arrangement, construction of the dome was uninterrupted by the outbreak of the Civil War in 1861.
 While work stopped on the Capitol extensions for a year, the dome continued to rise above the Rotunda.